yur-spiridonov/NPAt_algorithm/README.md

 ---

-## 👤 About the Author

-**Iouri Spiridonov** · Independent Researcher · Newmarket, ON, Canada

-- Former Head of Laboratory at NPO "Agat"
-- USSR State Prize Laureate · Medal for Labor Distinction
-- Holder of 18 Invention Certificates and 2 patents in digital architecture
-- Over 20 years of R&D in digital systems and numerical algorithms

-📧 spiridonoviouri@gmail.com

----

 *Released for research and evaluation.
 The NPAt format and associated algorithms are covered by U.S. Patent Pending (USPTO № 19/254,239).
 Commercial use requires a licensing agreement.*